rr-lab/GLO-Roots/text/glo_roots_ms.md

 **Figure 2.
 Time-lapse imaging of root systems and quantification using GLO-RIA.** A) Typical daily time-lapse image series from 11 to 35 DAS of a _ProUBQ10:LUC2o_ Col-0 plant.
 B) Directionality of the root system of plants in panel A calculated using the directionality plugin implemented in GLO-RIA.
 C) Color coded projection of root growth using the images in panel A. D) Primary root growth rate, depth, width, root system area are automatically calculated from the convex hull, which is  semi-automatically determined with GLO-RIA.
 Lateral root number and number of lateral roots divided by the primary root length were quantified manually.
 A Local Polynomial Regression Fitting with 95% confidence interval (grey) was used to represent the directionality distribution curve.
 (0º is the direction of the gravity vector).

 ![Figure 3](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_3.png)
 **Figure 3.
 Variation in root architecture between accessions of Arabidopsis.** Representative root and shoot images of A) Bay-0, B) Col-0 and C) Sha accessions transformed with _ProUBQ10:LUC2o_and imaged after  22 DAS.
 D) Directionality of the root systems, E) depth/width ratio, F) Pseudo-landmarks describing shape variation in root system architecture.
 Eigenvalues derived from the analysis of 9-12 plants per accession is shown.
 The first two Principal Components explaining 38% (PC1) and 22% (PC2) of the shape variation are plotted.
 PC1 captures homogeneity of root system width along the vertical axis and PC2 a combination of depth and width in top parts of the root system.
 Red and green lines indicate -3SD and +3SD (Standard Deviations), respectively G) PC separation of the different ecotypes using the PCs described in (F).
 A Local Polynomial Regression Fitting with 95% confidence interval (grey) was used to represent the directionality distribution curve.
-(0º is the direction of the gravity vector).
+0º is the direction of the gravity vector.
 Wilcoxon test analysis with p < 0.01 was used to test significant differences between the different accession (n = 9-12 plants).

 ![Figure 4](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_4.png)
 **Figure 4.
-Dual-color reporter visualization of structure and gene expression.** Images of whole root systems (A, ) or magnified portion of roots (B, D) at 22 DAS expressing _ProDR5rev:LUC+_ (magenta, A, B) or _ProZAT12:LUC_ signal (magenta, C, D)with skeletonized representation of roots generated using the _ProACT2:PpyRE8o_ reporter expression (in grey).
+Dual-color reporter visualization of structure and gene expression.** Images of whole root systems (A, ) or magnified portion of roots (C, F) at 22 DAS expressing _ProDR5rev:LUC+_ (green, A, B) or _ProZAT12:LUC_ signal (green, C, D)with skeletonized representation of roots generated using the _ProACT2:PpyRE8o_ reporter expression (in grey).
 E) Visualization of the results obtained by analyzing the ZAT12:LUC image with the GLO-RIA Root Reporter module.
 Blue circles are proportional in size to the ZAT12:LUC intensity value.
 Hovering over the points will reveal numerical values for the ZAT12:LUC intensity

 ![Figure 5](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_5.png)
 **Figure 5.
-Soil moisture and root architecture mapping in rhizotrons.
-A) Composite image showing regions of soil made from rhizotrons prepared with different moisture levels.
+Soil moisture and root architecture mapping in rhizotrons.** A) Composite image showing regions of soil made from rhizotrons prepared with different moisture levels.
 B) Differences in grey-scale intensity values were enhanced using a 16-color Look Up Table (LUT).
 Brightfield image of soil in rhizotron (C)  and converted using 16-color LUT to enhance visualization of distribution of moisture (D) .
 E) Root system of a Bay-0 22 DAS and subjected to water deprivation since 13 DAS.
 Root system visualized using luminescence and overlaid on brightfield image of soil in (C).

 ![Figure 6](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_6.png)
 **Figure 6.
 Study of effect of water deficit on root system architecture.** A-D) Root systems 22 DAS and exposed to water deficit 13 DAS onwards.
 Sample images of well watered (left panels) and water deficit (right panels) root systems treated from 13 DAS and directionality (line graphs to left of images) for (A) Col-0 (B) Bay-0 (C) _miz1_ mutant and (D) _tir1-1_ .
 E) Root system of a 22 DAS plant exposed to water deprivation from 9 DAS onwards with magnified view of lateral root primordia (F).
 G) The same root as in (E) 24 hours after rewatering and magnified view of lateral root primordia (H).
 Kolmogorov-Smirnov test at p < 0.001 was used to compare directionality distributions between the different treatments and genotypes.
 A Local Polynomial Regression Fitting with 95% confidence interval (grey) was used to represent the directionality distribution curve.
 0º is the direction of the gravity vector.

 ![Figure 7](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_7.png)
-**Figure 7**: Relationship between local soil moisture content and root growth direction.
-Data quantified from the time lapse series shown in [Video 2](https://www.dropbox.com/s/x24x1uhvc8x0ou9/Video_3.avi?dl=0).
+**Figure 7.
+Relationship between local soil moisture content and root growth direction.** Data quantified from the time lapse series shown in [Video 2](https://www.dropbox.com/s/x24x1uhvc8x0ou9/Video_3.avi?dl=0).
 Density plots shown at periphery of graph for root direction (x-axis) and soil moisture (y-axis).
-(0º is the direction of the gravity vector).
-Data represents 948 root tips measured in a series encompassing 10 time points.
+0º is the direction of the gravity vector.
+Data represents 2535 root tips measured in a series encompassing 10 time points.

 ![Figure 8](/Users/rrellan/Dropbox/repos/GLO-Roots/figures/figure_pngs/figure_8.png)
 **Figure 8**: Roots of _Brachypodium distachyon_ transformed with *ProZmUB1:LUC2o* and imaged at 15 (A) and 24 (B) DAS grown in control conditions.
-C) 17 DAS tomato plant transformed with *ProeDR5rev:LUC2o* and _Pro35S:PPyRE8o_ D) Zoomed inset of root in panel D showing increased expression of *ProeDR5rev:LUC2o* reporter in early-stage lateral roots.
+C) Open channel of 17 DAS tomato plant transformed with *ProeDR5rev:LUC2o* and _Pro35S:PPyRE8o_ D) Green channel showing only *ProeDR5rev:LUC2o* E) Amplification of the open and green channel showing increased expression of *ProeDR5rev:LUC2o* reporter in early-stage lateral roots.

 ## Videos